“The Lenovo ThinkPad 13x is a small business laptop that costs more than its worth.”

 The ThinkBook 13s, on the other hand, has two out of the three, with a full-size HDMI and two USB-A ports.
 Such limited connectivity isn’t worth a savings of just 0.08 inches of thickness.

 The latest Wi-Fi 6 and Bluetooth 5.2 connectivity standards perform the wireless duties.

 My review unit was equipped with the 11th-gen Intel Core i5-1130G7, a low-power version of the Core i5 that runs at a maximum of 15 watts compared to the 28-watt Core i5-1135G7.
 It also runs at slower clock speeds, meaning it should get better battery life, but performance will suffer.
 The ThinkBook 13x seemed plenty quick during my testing and while writing this review, but its benchmark results gave away its low-power nature.
-You can also choose a Core i7-1160G7 that should be a bit quicker, while the 16GB of RAM in my review unit is the maximum available.
+You can also choose a Core i7-1160G7 that should be a bit quicker, while the 16GB of

 In Geekbench 5, the ThinkBook 13x was the second-slowest among our comparison group — only the Lenovo ThinkPad X12 Detachable with the same CPU was slower.
 The ThinkBook 13x scored particularly poorly in our Handbrake test that encodes a 420MB video as H.265, although when I used Lenovo’s utility to switch from “Intelligent cooling” to “Extreme performance” mode, the laptop completed the test in a more competitive 196 seconds.
 Oddly enough, our Handbrake test was the only one where the switch to performance mode made a meaningful difference.